Tri-State Crematory scandal: Background

 The crematorium was founded by Tommy Marsh in the mid-1970s and was located in the Noble community, north of the city of LaFayette in northwest Georgia.
 It provided cremation services for a number of funeral homes in Georgia, Alabama, and Tennessee, and made cremation an option for people in communities where it had previously been difficult to obtain.

 Marsh was a respected businessman.
 He once ran for Coroner of Walker County, losing by fewer than 100 votes.
 Marsh also ran other businesses offering tent rentals and vault construction.

 Marsh's health deteriorated from the mid-1990s, when he suffered several strokes and developed dementia.
 In mid-to-late 1996 his son, Ray Brent Marsh, took over operation of the business.
 On May 20, 2003, during the pendency of the litigation filed against the Marsh family, Tommy Marsh died.

 Between 1996 and the date of the discovery, more than 2,000 bodies had been sent to Tri-State.
-At some point after Ray Brent Marsh took over the business, he apparently had issues in performing cremations.
-It was not clear why this was the case.
+At some point after Ray Brent Marsh took over the business, he apparently had technical issues with the cremation equipment.
 During his operation of the business, a total of 339 bodies went uncremated.
-Families of the deceased were given concrete dust instead of cremated remains.
+Families of the deceased received urns containing other substances instead of cremated remains.